-Really Simple Systems offers a free two user system that includes 100 accounts (business that you deal with), unlimited contacts within those accounts, tasks, and 100MB of storage, along with free full customer support.
-When you’re ready to upgrade, Really Simple Systems has very flexible pricing.
-If you choose to forego certain features, you can get the pricing as low as $8/user/month.
+Really Simple Systems offers a free two user system that includes 100 accounts (businesses that you deal with), unlimited contacts within those accounts, tasks, and 100MB of storage, along with free full customer support.
+When you’re ready to upgrade, Really Simple Systems has three different paid plans for growing businesses.

 Customers love Really Simple Systems because it’s actually really simple and they offer excellent customer support.
 I honestly struggled to find the problems people had with this system, that’s how much users love it.

 However, I did manage to dig up one con to keep in mind.
-Cloudpro’s review, while generally praising this CRM, does mention that Really Simple Systems offers more limited functionality, and so works best for small businesses compared to large or enterprise ones.
+Cloudpro’s review, while generally praising this CRM, does mention that Really Simple Systems has limited functionality, and so works best for small businesses compared to large or enterprise ones.

 Here’s another CRM that claims to be #1 at something.
-This time its #1 at online free CRM software for business (so again, technically no rivalry!).
+This time its #1 at free CRM software (so again, technically no rivalry!).

 This free version comes with 100 free users, 100,00 contacts, and all the basic features.
-The upgrade fee is $24.95/user/month for more features, storage, and support.
-Two major drawbacks up front: you only get one year free, and no customer support.
+The upgrade fee to CRM Pro is $29.95/user/month for more features, storage, and support.
+Two major drawbacks up front for the free version: you only get one year free, and no customer support.

 So what makes FreeCRM worth it?
 First, their upgraded system is actually one of the most affordable CRMs on the market for mid to large sized businesses.
 Second, it’s a web-based solution, so you don’t need to create an expensive and time-consuming infrastructure to host it on, meaning pretty much anyone can get it up and running with ease.